Pimp Up Your Shell

 sys 0m1.322s

-Install ag
+Install rg:

-brew install the_silver_searcher
+brew install ripgrep

-# What's so great about Ag?
+What's so great about Ripgrep?

-- It is an order of magnitude faster than ack.
+• It is an order of magnitude faster than ack.

-- If there are files in your source repo you don't want to search, just add their patterns to a .ignore file. (*cough* *.min.js *cough*)
+• If there are files in your source repo you don't want to search, just add their patterns to a .ignore file. (*cough* *.min.js *cough*)

-# SSH-Keys
+SSH-Keys

 You don't use passphrases for your keys?

 With SSH keys, if someone gains access to your computer, they also gain access to every system that uses that key.
 To add an extra layer of security, you can add a passphrase to your SSH key.
-You can use ssh-agent to securely save your passphrase so you don't have to reenter it.
+You can use ssh-agent to securely save your passphrase, so you don't have to reenter it.

-to Remember Your Passphrases
+Use ssh-agent to Remember Your Passphrases

-I don't use macOS keychain, I use a very popular one called keychain
+I don't use macOS keychain, I use a very popular one called keychain.

 brew info keychain